noahgift/eks-fargate-tutorial/README.md

-# ecs and eks fargate-tutorial
+# ecs and eks fargate-tutorial or AWS App Runner
-A tutorial on using EKS or ECS with fargate on the AWS Cloud
+A tutorial on using EKS, ECS with fargate, or AWS App Ruuner on the AWS Cloud

 ### ECS method